 The best online private schools in the country offer high-quality education that rivals the experience of traditional brick-and-mortar schools.
 These institutions are accredited, meaning they've passed educational standards for faculty, curriculum, resources, and other criteria.
 Colleges generally don't discriminate against online schools as long as they have regional accreditation.

 Aside from financial benefits, online schooling has unique features that help prepare students for success in college and beyond.
 It instills essential skills like self-discipline, time management, and independence.
 Online learning also teaches students how to use digital platforms and tools, enhancing their digital literacy.
 That skill is invaluable in the workforce, regardless of which industry they enter in the future.
+If you do decide that switching to an online private school is worth it, we recommend checking out our article on how to switch to an online private school.

 Learn More About ICL Academy